loveshack/docs/source/deployment/open_cloud_host_setup/pci_passthrough.rst

     alias nouveau off
     alias lbm-nouveau off

-Alongside this configuration vfio driver should be loaded passing the id of the PCI cards we want to attach to VMs.
-For example, for nvidia Grid K2 GPU we pass the id ``10de:11bf``.
+Alongside this configuration, the ``vfio`` driver should be loaded, passing the id of the PCI cards we want to attach to VMs.
+For example, for an NVIDIA Grid K2 GPU we pass the id ``10de:11bf``.
 File ``/etc/modprobe.d/local.conf``:

 .. code::